alishaburgfeld/AllYouCanExercise/README.md

    0874023
    https://github.com/alishaburgfeld/AllYouCanExercise/commit/d774bc7a107b9db5f9e01f83ec209cf30f900048
 5. Used Nginx config to serve the front-end files.
 The "step 2" in my front-end dockerfile will compile all of my react files into just an index.html file.
 So if I want to see that all my react files are being copied over like I want, comment out the step 2 nginx stuff then exec into the container.
 However when I build the nginx container then all I should see is an assets folder (with all my images) and an index.html file.
 These are located inside /usr/share/nginx/html

+6. added flyaway to do migration scripts - look for this message in the logs after a migration:
+   Flyway Community Edition ...
+   Successfully applied 1 migration to schema `exercise-database` (execution time 00:01)

 <!-- -------------------REST --------------------->

 When have security dependency invoked it prints a password in the console to connect to the localhost: